 The Appium server needs to know where the Android SDK and other tools like Emulator, Platform Tools are present to help us run the tests.

-We can do so by adding the below variables in the system environment.
+We can do so by adding the variables below in the system environment.

 On Mac/Linux:

-• Add the below environment variables in the shell of your choice (.bash_profile for bash or .zshrc for zsh).
-These are usually the paths where Android studio installs these.
+- Add the below environment variables in the shell of your choice (.bash_profile for bash or .zshrc for zsh).
+These are usually the paths where Android Studio installs these.

 export ANDROID_HOME=$HOME/Library/Android/sdk